crmcog/sf-cog/docs/misc/2-license.md

 ## Miscellaneous Proprietary Licenses

-<p>Unless otherwise stated above, sf-monkey and/or its licensors own the intellectual property rights for all material on sf-monkey.
+<p>Unless otherwise stated above, sf-cog and/or its licensors own the intellectual property rights for all material on sf-cog.
 All intellectual property rights are reserved.
-You may access this from sf-monkey for your own personal use or commercial use subjected to restrictions set in these terms and conditions.</p>
+You may access this from sf-cog for your own personal use or commercial use subjected to restrictions set in these terms and conditions.</p>

 This may include up to but not limited to -